 Form 26AS assists in computing your total income accurately, ensuring that you claim the appropriate tax credits while filing your Income Tax Return (ITR).

 Finally, you can verify the status of any refunds due to you during the applicable financial or assessment year using Form 26AS.

 Form 26AS and TDS Certificates (Form 16/16A)

 It is crucial to verify the details mentioned in your TDS certificates, which is Form 16 for salaried individuals and Form 16A for non-salaried individuals, with the information in your Form 26AS.
 By doing so, you can ensure the accuracy of tax deductions made from your income.
-You can also verify if the tax deduction was deposited with the income tax department.
+You can also verify the tax deduction deposit with the income tax department.

 Key things to verify:

 - Correct Details: Firstly, check that the name, PAN number, deductor’s TAN, refund amount, and TDS amount are accurately reflected.
 Any discrepancies may cause problems while filing your ITR.

 - Verification of TDS Amount: Secondly, compare the TDS data on your payslips or income receipts with the data in Form 26AS to ensure that the tax deducted has been deposited with the government.
 If the deductor has not filed or submitted the TDS on your behalf, contact them to rectify the issue promptly.

 - Matching TDS Details: Additionally, ensure that the TDS mentioned in your TDS certificate (Form 16/16A) is correctly reflected in Form 26AS.
 If the TDS shown in the certificate does not appear in Form 26AS, it indicates that the deductor has deducted the tax but has not deposited it with the income tax department.
 In such cases, take action and contact the deductor to rectify the situation.